alf027/tacoshack/README.md

 optionName(string) - a string that describes the options eg 'salsa'
 ```

+#### Error Messaging
+I included some error messaging if the user does not select an option value.
+This error message utilizes the ```optionName``` prop to form an message to inform the user they need to select an option before continuing.

 ### OrderSummary

 The OrderSummary component is responsible for displaying the completed taco order in line item format and iterates through the completed taco order to calculate the subtotal, tax, and total.